A Habitat Conservation Plan for the Flint River Basin

 The State of Georgia, with support from its GA-FIT partners including the Georgia Water Planning and Policy Center at Albany State University, plans to develop a Habitat Conservation Plan and apply for an Incidental Take Permit for agricultural water use in the lower Flint River Basin.
 The Georgia Environmental Protection Division describes the State's vision for the HCP here.
 An HCP for this region is not a new idea.
 Many people in the region and in state and federal agencies have been discussing and preparing for an HCP for many years.
 An HCP for this region builds on decades of planning, research, data collection, and policy that have been implemented in the Lower Flint River Basin.
 The investments of farmers and the state in water meters, water resource models, pilot projects, and stakeholder-led regional water planning have helped to lead us to an HCP as a next step in improving water resource management in the region.

-Learn more about the Lower Flint HCP on The Outfall, a podcast about water
+Learn more about the Lower Flint Region HCP on The Outfall, a podcast about water.

-Currently, the state prohibits new and expanded withdrawals from surface waters and the Floridan Aquifer in the Lower Flint River Basin, and the moratorium on new uses has created an concern over the future economy of the region.
-An HCP will not only provide assurances about future water resource managment, but it will also enable a comprehensive approach that will support targeted and tailored management based on geographic, climatic, and hydrologic conditions and seek to meet all water needs in the region.
+An HCP will only provide assurances about future water resource managment, but it will also enable a comprehensive approach that will support targeted and tailored management based on geographic, climatic, and hydrologic conditions and seek to meet all water needs in the region.
 Making the HCP a reality will require the input and support of farmers and many others.
 Its success may depend on policy change at the state level, and if so, legislators and agency leaders will play an important role in facilitating and guiding its implementation.
-An HCP is a shared vision for the Lower Flint River Basin, and therefore, GA-FIT seeks to engage a broad range of stakeholders and policy leaders in its development through the Project Advisory Committee.
+An HCP is a shared vision for the Lower Flint River Basin, and therefore, GA-FIT seeks to engage a broad range of stakeholders and policy leaders in its development through the Project Advisory Board.
 By working together, we can attain our shared goals for a vibrant economy and healthy ecosystems that support a high quality of life in the region.

 An HCP will guide water resource management to meet all water needs -- economic and ecological -- in the Lower Flint River Basin.